The Grenadiers: Early history

-The oldest grenadier regiment of the armies in the Commonwealth belongs to the Indian Army.
-The concept of 'Grenadiers' evolved from the practice of selecting the bravest and strongest men for the most dangerous tasks in combat.
-The Grenadiers have the longest unbroken record of existence in the Indian Army.

-The history of the Indian Grenadiers is linked to the troops recruited for the army of the Bombay Presidency.
-The first mention of a grenadier company hails back to 1684, when a little army of English troops, which had taken possession of the island of Bombay and comprising three companies of Europeans and local Christians, had a grenadier company, but nothing was heard about this unit subsequently.
-In 1710, the Bombay Army consisted of five companies of "Europeans, topasses (Indian Christians), and coffrees (Kaffirs)" of which the first company was a European grenadier company.
-This company was merged into the Bombay European Regiment, which was later disbanded.
-In 1757, Robert Clive had raised the 1st Regiment of the Bengal Native Infantry of which two companies were grenadier companies, however, no regiments of grenadiers were formed from the Bengal Army until a battalion was formed in 1779.
+The Grenadiers are one of the oldest grenadier regiments in the Commonwealth of Nations, and have the longest unbroken record of existence in the Indian Army.
+The history of the Grenadiers dates back to the Bombay Army of the East India Company (EIC).
+In 1684, the Bombay Army consisted of three companies stationed on the Seven Islands of Bombay, one of which was a grenadier company.
+The company, which consisted of a mixture of Europeans and native Christians, disappears from subsequent historical records.
+By 1710, the Bombay Army had expanded to five companies of "Europeans, topasses, and coffrees", one of which was an all-European grenadier company.
+This company was subsequently merged into the Bombay European Regiment, which was later disbanded.
+In 1757, Robert Clive raised the 1st Regiment of Bengal Native Infantry, which consisted in part of two grenadier companies.
+However, no grenadier regiments were raised by the Bengal Army until 1779.

-In 1759, as a response to French maneuvering in South India, the strength of the Bombay Army was enhanced, and the first company of sepoy grenadiers was raised with the best of Bombay sepoys "paying a regard to those having families on the island".
-It had only native officers and all sepoys wore red coats faced with blue.
+In 1759, as a response to the ongoing Seven Years' War, the Bombay Army underwent a major expansion, and the first company of native grenadiers was raised with the best of Bombay sepoys "paying a regard to those having families on the island".
+It had only native officers and all sepoys wore red coats with blue facings.
 Later on, an adjutant was appointed to the corps.
 Later the Bombay Army comprised a number of sepoy battalions, each having one or two grenadier companies.
 These were clubbed together as a composite battalion comprising the grenadier companies of the Bombay sepoy battalions, and they won the famous battle of Talegaon in 1778.
 So impressive was the performance of this composite battalion that the Bombay Presidency ordered the permanent raising of a grenadier battalion which duly took place on 12 March 1779, thirty-six years before the first time that a British battalion was given the honour of calling itself "grenadiers".
 The Governor General of Bombay made an Order dated 12 November 1779, according to which the grenadier companies of the following regiments combined to form the first Grenadier Regiment in the world, namely "The Grenadier Battalion, First Regiment of Infantry":